zesk/build/documentation/source/guide/usage.md

         local handler="_${FUNCNAME[0]}"
         local bigFile="$1" savedFile="$2"
         __catchEnvironment "$handler" curl -L "$bigFile" -o - > "$savedFile" || return $?
-            _myFunction 1 "Unable to download $bigFile" || return $?
-        fi
         ..
     }
     _myFunction() {
        usageDocument "${BASH_SOURCE[0]}" "${FUNCNAME[0]#_}" "$@"
     }

-Extensions to the basic `handler` model typically prefix additional parameters before the `exitCode`.
+Extensions to the basic `handler` model typically prefix additional parameters before the `returnCode`.

-## handler components
+## Usage components

+You define function usage by embedding comments directly above the function definition.

-handler for a command typically consists of the following components:
+Usage for a command typically consists of the following components:

+- Arguments to the command and their meanings and descriptions (`Argument:` line)
 - An example handler (`Example:` lines)
-- Arguments to the command and their meanings and descriptions (`Argument:` line)
 - Any further description (`Description:` lines or any lines without a label)
-- The actual `handler` line can be inferred from the `Argument:`

-## handler labels
+## Usage labels

 ### `Argument:` - Function arguments